caohongvu/kata-tdd-1-CAO-HONG-VU/README.md

 kata http://osherove.com/tdd-kata-1

 1. Make sure Node.js to be installed
-2. Run npm install from cmd window in root of project
+2. Make sure to Run npm install from cmd window in root of project
+3. Run grunt karma:unit to make sure all plugins are installed and the browser will be opened.